equinor/data-modelling-tool/README_DMT.md

 Models can be used for creating applications, libraries, code generators and even the DMT itself.
 This is achieved by controlling the boundaries and expressiveness of the models.
-This makes it possible to create a recursive typebound system.
+This makes it possible to create a recursive type bound system.

 #### Definitions
-- Document: A container for a entity and optionally a blueprint, is recursive if it has a blueprint.
+- Document: A container for an entity and optionally a blueprint, is recursive if it has a blueprint.
-- Blueprint: A collection of attributes
+- Blueprint: A description of one or several attributes
-- Entity: A collection attributes value
+- Entity: A collection of attribute values

 #### A basic blueprint example
 Below is a short version of a BlueprintAttribute document.
-* The entity is the root key value pairs. (type, name, description and attributes)
-* The blueprint is the set of attributes in the attributes property of the entity.

 ```